 Tell us about your career path since graduation.

 After graduation I moved back home and began volunteering in the county museum.
 Within a couple of months a vacancy popped up for an assistant warden at the Charmouth Heritage Coast Centre.
 My volunteering helped me to get that job.
-From there, I moved to the Jurassic Coast team in 2009 as an Earth Science Adviser.
-I was then promoted to Earth Science Manager in 2015.
+From there, I moved to the Jurassic Coast team as an Earth Science Adviser.
+A few years later, I was then promoted to Earth Science Manager.
 Experience in public engagement has been at the core of my entire career.

-How has your degree helped/influenced your career path?
+How has your degree influenced your career path?